MPhil Aerospace Engineering / Programme details

 - Equip each student with the broader skills to become leading industry professionals and researchers in the next generation.

 All of our research degree programmes are based on supportive supervision in our outstanding research environment.
 You will carry out a programme of research in a particular area under the supervision of a primary supervisor and one or more co-supervisors.
-Your primary supervisor would be a research active member of academic staff in the School of Mechanical, Aerospace and Civil Engineering.
+Your primary supervisor would be a research active member of academic staff in the Department of Mechanical, Aerospace and Civil Engineering.
 Co-supervisors may be from another discipline, another institution or even an external organisation, such as an industrial partner, selected to suit the project scope and specific skills required.

 Teaching and learning